 Tennessee has been outscored by opponents this year 238-208, and they are better when scoring 4 or more runs.
 If the Vols get on base, they will try to run.
 That will be difficult, though, against this Ole Miss team.

 South Carolina at Georgia

 After dropping its two opening series to Kentucky and Florida, South Carolina has torn through the rest of its schedule winning six consecutive weekend series.
 The Gamecocks now hold a one game lead over Kentucky for the lead in the East.
 They will need to take advantage of the opportunity to face an average Bulldog team if they hope to maintain their lead over the Wildcats.

 The Bulldogs come into the weekend with some confidence having swept hapless Auburn last weekend.
 Georgia has played well against top-flight conference opponents, but has had difficulty closing out the best teams in the league.
 The Bulldogs have played in 11 games decided by two runs or less compiling a record of 6-5 in those games.
 This will not be an easy series for the Gamecocks, but they have to win it heading into a crucial series against LSU in the final weekend of the season.

-Topics: Alabama Crimson Tide, Arkansas Razorbacks, Auburn Tigers, College Baseball, Florida Gators, Georgia Bulldogs, Kentucky Wildcats, Mississippi State Bulldogs, Ole Miss Rebels, SEC Baseball, SEC Tournament, South Carolina Gamecocks, Tennessee Volunteers
+Tags: Alabama Crimson Tide Arkansas Razorbacks Auburn Tigers College Baseball Featured Florida Gators Georgia Bulldogs Kentucky Wildcats Mississippi State Bulldogs Ole Miss Rebels Popular SEC Baseball SEC Tournament South Carolina Gamecocks Tennessee Volunteers